owenrh/flink-variance/README.md

 localhost
 ```

 You may also need to increase the number of task slots available your workers, especially if using a single worker.
-Our scenarios will require a minimum of four slots, due to the four parallel dataflow tasks.
+Our scenarios will require a minimum of four slots in total to be available across our workers, due to the four parallel dataflow tasks.

 The worker (Task Manager) slots can be configured via the `FLINK_HOME/conf/flink-conf.yaml`.
 For example, to increase
 ```